schowd3/MovieClassifier/README.md

 In this project, I have implement a k-Nearest Neighbor Classifier to predict the sentiment for 15000 reviews for movies provided in the test file (test_file.txt)

-Amazon Review Classification is done using data preprocessing, vectorization and k nearest neighbors.
+Amazon Review Classification is done using data preprocessing, vectorization and k nearest neighbor algorithm.
 Reviews are tokenized after removing number and punctuations.
 The tokenized reviews are vectorized using terms frequency method.
 K nearest neighbors are calculated using cosine similarity.
-The sentiment for testing reviews are calculated using sentiments of K nearest neighbor neighbors for training data.
+The sentiment for testing reviews are calculated using sentiments of K nearest neighbors.